HBLocker/DumbAndroidFuzzer/README.md

 The idea is simple, randomize these calls, creating a dumb fuzzer.

-Covering the crash, afetr we send our service call, to the wifi stack, we can see the following crash, if we continie to spam the device with the packets after the null pointer it then shuts off the device and causes a reboot, for some reason I do not know why.
+Covering the crash, after we send our service call, to the wifi stack, we can see the following crash, if we continie to spam the device with the packets after the null pointer it then shuts off the device and causes a reboot, for some reason I do not know why.
 But this is what it does.
-It has since been patched and can be seen [here](https://issuetracker.google.com/issues/326278126) issue 326278126 in AOSP as patched, I may have submitted it the wrong way to the Android team, I thought if you posted directly on thier bugs some bugs could get noticed by the security team where this is not the case, I then had to then re report the bug to product security and hopefully, this meets the critiria for a CVE as it does cause a dos in the system due to a NPE.
+It has since been patched and can be seen [here](https://issuetracker.google.com/issues/326278126) issue 326278126 in AOSP as patched, I may have submitted it the wrong way to the Android team, I thought if you posted directly on their bugs some bugs could get noticed by the security team where this is not the case, I then had to then re-report the bug to product security and hopefully, this meets the criteria for a CVE as it does cause a denial of service in the system due to a Null Pointer Dereference.

 ```bash
 $ adb adb shell service call wifi 113